-Increasing ranks of your products in Amazon search results is a long-term effort.
-You won’t be able to succeed by targeting specific keywords and incorporating them in your listings in one go.
-This is why we stressed out the importance of using keyword research and tracking tools.
+Increasing the ranks of your products using Amazon search volume data is a long-term effort.
+You won’t be able to succeed by targeting specific keywords and incorporating them into your listings in one go.
+This is why we stressed the importance of using keyword research and tracking tools.

 To turn your Amazon SEO into success, you will have to track keywords and their success, or if you prefer, performance.
 This can be easily done with DataHawk since it allows tracking both keywords and products.

 If you notice a sales increase for one of your products, make sure to check which keywords you’ve used and how you incorporated them in the listings.
 At the same time, check the metrics for the tracked keyword.
 This can help you learn how to succeed in selling your other products.

 At the same time, if nothing happens, or if your sales drop-down, make sure to check the keywords.
 The keywords are not static.
 Shoppers with purchase intent can easily start to use different keywords.
 Your job is to identify them by combining the power of DataHawk and Google’s Keyword Planner.

 Adjust Keyword Priority Over Time

 As we have stated earlier, some keywords that perform well today might end up performing poorly in the future.
 This is why you should keep prioritizing keywords.
 In the long run, this is the only way to consistently achieve good results.